Publishing Below-Threshold Triangle Counts under Local Weight Differential Privacy: Efficient smooth sensitivity computation for unbiased estimator

-The computation of $k^*_O$ requires access to the $k$-th smallest distance to $t-1$ or $t+1$ for problem~\eqref{eq:unb_smooth_pos} and $t$ for problem~\eqref{eq:unb_smooth_neg}.
-Moreover, evaluating the objective function for $k^*_O$ requires the sum of the $k$ smallest distances to the respective target points.
-In the following, we introduce a data structure that supports these operations efficiently for the two target points $t-1$ and $t+1$.
-The same approach can be adapted in a straightforward manner to obtain a data structure that maintains distances with respect to a single target $t$.
+The computation of \(k^*_O\) requires access to the \(k\)-th smallest distance to \(t-1\) or \(t+1\) for problem~\eqref{eq:unb_smooth_pos}.
+Moreover, evaluating the objective function for \(k^*_O\) requires the sum of the \(k\) smallest distances to the respective target points.
+In the following, we introduce a data structure that supports these operations efficiently for the two target points \(t-1\) and \(t+1\).

-Let $p = (p_0,\dots,p_{n-1})$ be a sorted array of integers with $p_i \le p_{i+1}$ for all $i$.
-For a target $t \in \mathbb{Z}$, define the double-target distance
+Let \(p = (p_0,\dots,p_{n-1})\) be a sorted array of integers with \(p_i \le p_{i+1}\) for all \(i\).
+For a target \(t \in \mathbb{Z}\), define the double-target distance

-The data structure $D(p,t)$ supports: (i) retrieval of the $k$-th smallest distance, (ii) retrieval of the sum of the $k$ smallest distances, and (iii) target updates.
+The double-target data structure \(D(p,t)\) supports: (i) retrieval of the \(k\)-th smallest distance, (ii) retrieval of the sum of the \(k\) smallest distances, and (iii) target updates.